 Opportunities and risks in trading CFDs

-As described above, it is possible to bet on both rising and falling prices with a CFD.
+As described above, it is possible to profit from both rising and falling prices with a CFD (and lose money if the course goes into the wrong direction).
 Other advantages of trading cryptocurrencies with CFDs are that no wallet is needed, the CFD traders are usually regulated and there is often the possibility to multiply the profits with a lever.
 These advantages are contrasted by the fact that the functionality of CFDs is not easy to understand.
 Because of that the loss rate (up to max.
 100% of the capital investment) is often slightly underestimated when using a lever.

 If you want to exchange ETH for fiat currency, you should first check which exchange platform offers you the best price.
 Cryptowatch can be very helpful here.
 Afterwards you can register at the respective exchange service provider, such as Coinbase¹ and exchange your Ether for Euro.

 In case you want to exchange Ether for another crypto currency, you can do this either via an crypto exchange like Binance¹ or via a crypto exchange service like Changelly¹.
 Which option is beneficial for you depends on where your Ethers are stored and into which cryptocurrency you would like to exchange them.